Four4Two/fury-proxy-service/architecture/DATABASE_PARTITIONING.md

 # Proxied Request Metrics Database Partitioning

-Each request to a Kava Labs operated EVM API endpoint results in a new row created in the request metrics table.
+Each request to a Fury Labs operated EVM API endpoint results in a new row created in the request metrics table.
 For mainnet there are currently ~20-30 million EVM requests daily.

-For periods of a month or longer, this large amount of data with default Postgres settings is very slow to query and work over, which is a performance bottleneck for both the daily [metric compaction routines](./METRIC_COMPACTION_ROUTINE.md) and [ad hoc queries](https://kava-labs.atlassian.net/wiki/spaces/ENG/pages/1242398721/Useful+Analytic+Queries) made by empowered operators for analytical and operational purposes.
+For periods of a month or longer, this large amount of data with default Postgres settings is very slow to query and work over, which is a performance bottleneck for both the daily [metric compaction routines](./METRIC_COMPACTION_ROUTINE.md) and [ad hoc queries](https://four4two.atlassian.net/wiki/spaces/ENG/pages/1242398721/Useful+Analytic+Queries) made by empowered operators for analytical and operational purposes.

 Thankfully, we can leverage [Postgres partitioning features](https://www.postgresql.org/docs/15/ddl-partitioning.html) to optimize for the above two use cases.
 > Partitioning refers to splitting what is logically one large table into smaller physical pieces.
 Partitioning can provide several benefits: